PayPal's digital payments reign continues

 With 200 million active accounts, PayPal enjoys a massive lead over rival Amazon Payments, which earlier this month said 33 million customers have used its service since it launched in 2013.
 While PayPal is a payments provider, Amazon is also a retailer, which has caused fellow merchants to avoid a service provided by a major rival.

-As PayPal looked back at its nearly two decades in business, CEO Dan Schulman noted in a letter to the PayPal community Monday that customers have used the service "more than 29 billion payments worth $1.7 trillion."
+The company looked back at its nearly two decades in business in a letter to the PayPal community Monday.
+Customers have used the service for "more than 29 billion payments worth $1.7 trillion," CEO Dan Schulman noted in the letter.